Anger vs. Anxiety It isn’t always what you see.

 by, Lisa Herman, PsyD, LP

-Have you ever wondered why your child seems so angry… all. the. [email protected] You are pretty calm (for a parent) and your child hasn’t had too many adverse events in their short life…so what gives?
+Have you ever wondered why your child seems so angry… all. the. time?!@ You are pretty calm (for a parent) and your child hasn’t had too many adverse events in their short life…so what gives?

 For many parents and educators, angry children can be frustrating to handle.
 They act out by yelling, slamming doors, they are irritable to their siblings or peers and especially to their parent(s).
 You try to reason, that doesn’t work.
 You try to punish, that just makes it worse.